-Gender Equality: Projects should consider the perspectives of individuals and communities based on actual or perceived biological sex, gender identity and/or expression, sexual orientation, and/or lack of adherence to varying socially constructed norms around masculinity and femininity should be considered.
+GENDER EQUALITY: Projects should consider the perspectives of individuals and communities based on actual or perceived biological sex, gender identity and/or expression, sexual orientation, and/or lack of adherence to varying socially constructed norms around masculinity and femininity must be considered.
 Interventions should be designed in ways that seek to mitigate gender inequality and discrimination.
 Integrating gender involves targeted gender programming, as well as gender analysis.
+Projects should have strong support from and participation by women, transgender and intersex individuals, and should develop the leadership and build the capacity of these communities.

 LOCALLY-LED: "Nothing about us without us."
-Programs should be led by or have strong support from and participation by local marginalized populations whose barriers to participation have led to human rights abuse and discrimination.
+Projects should be led by or have strong support from and participation by local organizations and communities.
 They should involve local organizations, focus on activities at the local and community level, and make grants or sub-grants to local organizations where possible.

-ORGANIZATIONAL DEVELOPMENT AND CAPACITY: With the aim of creating and broadening access to marginalized populations, programming should include efforts to increase the capacity of local or regional organizations to develop and implement strategic plans, work plans, budgets, communication strategies, risk assessments, security plans and increase capacity of organizations to mobilize community members and build constituencies.
+ORGANIZATIONAL DEVELOPMENT AND CAPACITY: With the aim of creating and broadening access to marginalized populations, projects should focus on increased capacity of local or regional organizations to develop and implement strategic plans, work plans, budgets, communication strategies, risk assessments, security plans and increased capacity of organizations to mobilize community members and build constituencies.